 International Jazz Day - History

-The first International Jazz Day is held, featuring high-profile programs in Paris, New Orleans, and New York.
+The first International Jazz Day was held, featuring high-profile programs in Paris, New Orleans, and New York.

-UNESCO names April 30 International Jazz Day to culminate the Smithsonian Institution’s Jazz Appreciation Month in April.
+UNESCO named April 30 International Jazz Day to culminate the Smithsonian Institution’s Jazz Appreciation Month in April.

-Herbie Hancock is designated a UNESCO Goodwill Ambassador for Intercultural Dialogue and begins his mission to create a celebration of the diplomatic role of jazz music.
+Designated a UNESCO Goodwill Ambassador for Intercultural Dialogue, Hancock created a celebration of the diplomatic role of jazz music.

-Herbie Hancock joins Miles Davis’ Second Great Quintet where he helped refine the role of the rhythm section.
+Herbie Hancock joined Miles Davis’ Second Great Quintet where he helped refine the role of the rhythm section.

-Jazz originates from the African-American communities in the Southern United States, born from its roots in blues and ragtime.
+Jazz blossomed in African-American communities in the South — born from blues and ragtime.